ENS Awarded Chainlink Community Grant

-Through the Chainlink Community Grants program, we look forward to continuing to empower more and more Chainlink ecosystem teams who are building key tools and infrastructure that accelerate the development of universally connected smart contracts and secure oracle node infrastructure.
-We will continue supporting the community as a key driver of Chainlink’s rapid growth, because only together can we make universally connected smart contracts into the dominant form of digital agreement.
+Through the Chainlink Community Grants program, we look forward to continuing to empower more and more Chainlink ecosystem teams who are building key tools and infrastructure that accelerate the development of hybrid smart contracts and secure oracle node infrastructure.
+We will continue supporting the community as a key driver of Chainlink’s rapid growth, because only together can we make hybrid connected smart contracts into the dominant form of digital agreement.

 About the Chainlink Grant Program

 If you want to learn more about the Grant Program, check out our recent blog post that further expands upon its goals and the criteria for submission.
 If you would like to participate in the Chainlink Grant Program, please apply here.
 Chainlink Community Grants are provided in cash and/or LINK.